 After a quick spin around the park, I spent the next, oh, thirty minutes walking around the perimeter of Sagrada Familia.
 It takes up an entire city block, folks!
 With photos from basically every single angle of the exterior, I opted not to go inside due to lack of time.
 (Thanks, airport customs!)
 Do I regret this?
 My honest answer is no—mainly because I plan to return in ten years to see it completed, and because I didn’t care to pay the admission fee or wait in line with hundreds of other tourists all vying for the same (albeit amazing!) ceiling shots.
 So, I took one last look at Gaudi’s bizarrely beautiful creation, and kept on truckin’.

 Twenty minutes later, I arrived at the Arc de Triomf.
 Having just experienced Paris’ Arc de Triomphe in January, I suppose I expected a similar vibe; however, I happily discovered that, although they share the same basic shape, the arches are as different as Paris is to Barcelona.
 Each truly matches its home city’s spirit and culture.
 Also, whereas the Paris Arc is encircled by highly trafficked roadway, Barcelona’s sits adjacent to a small traffic circle and serves as the gateway to a palm tree lined promenade leading to Ciutadella Park.
 Though the Arc does attract a tourist crowd, I spotted many runners and bikers in the mix, which made me like this place all the more.
 The less I feel like a tourist, the better!

-Once there, I spent the remainder of the night editing and uploading photos to FB, while checking in with friends and family back in the States.
+Once there, I spent the remainder of the night editing and uploading photos to Facebook, while checking in with friends and family back in the States.
 Then it was off to bed for an early start to Day 2 in Barcelona.
 Click here to read all about it!